matchmakers69/react-calendar-challenge/README.md

 ---

 ⚠️ **Note**: For larger applications or production-grade internationalization, using a dedicated library such as [react-i18next](https://react.i18next.com/) is recommended for handling multiple languages, pluralization, dynamic text interpolation, and locale detection.

+## Future Improvements

+While this app is functional, there are areas that can be further improved:

+- ✅ **Better unit tests coverage**
+  Increase test coverage, particularly around form validation, state updates, and event interactions.

+- ✅ **Improved handling of overlapping events**
+  Implement better logic for managing overlapping events in the calendar, such as visual indicators or stacking events.

+- ✅ **Input sanitization**
+  Implement input sanitization to protect against potentially malicious input or malformed data.

+- ✅ **Rate limiting for user actions**
+  Introduce rate limiting for certain user actions (e.g., adding/editing events) to improve performance and prevent abuse.

+- ✅ **Basic CSRF protection simulation**
+  Simulate basic Cross-Site Request Forgery (CSRF) protection for a more secure application, especially in production environments.

 ## Setup Instructions